Sayli08/Leetcode/LCP(Using Divide & Conquer).md

 $$

 $$
 \text{The total work combines the number of comparisons at each level with the number of levels in the recursion.
-Therefore, the overall time complexity is proportional to } O(n \cdot m \cdot \log n).
+Therefore, the overall time complexity is proportional to } O( m \cdot \log n).
 $$

 ----